Location: New Zealand lies southeast of Australia between latitudes 34 degrees south and 47 degrees south.

-Population.
-In September 2010, New Zealand had an estimated a population of close to 4.3 million.
+Population: In 2017, New Zealand had an estimated population of close to 4.8 million.

 According to Statistics New Zealand, the country's estimated population growth is one birth every 8 minutes and 13 seconds, one death every 16 minutes and 33 seconds, and a net migration gain of one New Zealand resident every 25 minutes and 49 seconds.

-Rivers.
-The Waikato River in the North Island is the longest New Zealand river at 425km.
-The longest navigable river is the Whanganui, also in the North Island.
+Rivers: The Waikato River in the North Island is the longest New Zealand river at 425km.
+The longest navigable river is the Whanganui, also on the North Island.

-Major cities.
-New Zealand's largest cities are Auckland and Wellington in the North Island, Christchurch and Dunedin in the South Island.
-Wellington is the national capital and Queenstown in the South Island calls itself the Adventure Capital of the World.
+Major Cities: New Zealand's largest cities are Auckland and Wellington on the North Island.
+On the South Island, Christchurch and Dunedin are the major cities.
+Wellington is the national capital, and Queenstown in the South Island calls itself the Adventure Capital of the World.

-First inhabitants.
-New Zealand's first inhabitants are believed to be the Maori although it had also been hypothesised that the first Polynesians to inhabit what is now New Zealand arrived around 800 AD and were the Moriori, or moa hunters.
-(The moa is a species of birds, now extinct, some of whom were as tall as three metres.)
+First Inhabitants: New Zealand's first inhabitants are believed to be the Maori, although it has also been hypothesized that the first Polynesians to inhabit what is now New Zealand arrived around 800 AD and were the Moriori, or moa hunters.
+(The moa is a species of birds, now extinct, some of whom were as tall as three meters.)
 The hypothesis that the Moriori were the first to arrive in New Zealand appears to have been disproved by Maori oral history.
 The Moriori and the Maori belong to the same Polynesian race.
-(Also see comment in our forum.)

-Cook's voyages.
-Captain James Cook sailed around New Zealand on three separate voyages, the first in 1769.
-Captain Cook gave names to a number of New Zealand places which are still in use.
+Captain Cook's Voyages: Captain James Cook sailed around New Zealand on three separate voyages, the first in 1769.
+Captain Cook gave names to many New Zealand places that are still in use.

-First settlers.
-The first settlers were sealers, then missionaries.
-The Europeans started arriving in greater numbers in the early 19th century.
+First Settlers: The first settlers were sealers, then missionaries.
+The Europeans started arriving in higher numbers in the early 19th century.

-Treaty of Waitangi.
-This treaty signed in 1840 ceded sovereignty over New Zealand to the Queen of England and guaranteed Maori possession of their own land.
-The treaty was written in English and in Maori.
+Treaty of Waitangi: This treaty signed in 1840 ceded sovereignty over New Zealand to the Queen of England and guaranteed Maori possession of their land.
+The treaty was written in English and Maori.